Boy George: 2010s

 In January 2016, Boy George joined the fifth series of The Voice UK, replacing Tom Jones as a mentor.
 His final act, Cody Frost, finished third place overall.
 Boy George left the series after just one season and later went on to join The Voice Australia as a coach for its sixth season to replace The Madden Brothers.
 His final contestant, Hoseah Partsch, was the runner-up.
 He returned for the show's seventh season, in 2018, its eighth season, in 2019 where his final contestant, Diana Rouvas, won the competition, and its ninth season in 2020.
 Boy George did not return for the tenth season and was replaced by Jessica Mauboy.

 In October 2016, Boy George performed David Bowie's "Starman"—nine months after his idol's death from liver cancer—along with the National Health Service choir, as part of Channel 4's Stand Up to Cancer UK programme.
 In 2017, Boy George participated in the last season of The New Celebrity Apprentice on NBC, in which he supported the charity Safe Kids Worldwide and came in second place.
 Also in 2017 he collaborated on Pitbull's album Climate Change.
 In August 2017, Boy George signed a recording deal with BMG, reuniting him with his songwriting catalogue, as BMG had acquired the Virgin Records songwriters in 2012.
 In 2019, he joined Marc Almond and Chrissie Hynde as a vocalist on "Don't Go Changing Soho", a single by Jocasta's Tim Arnold for the Save Soho campaign.

 On 2 and 26 March 2020, through his YouTube channel, Boy George respectively released (as videos) 2 new solo songs entitled "Clouds" and "Isolation" taken from his forthcoming album Geminis Don't Read the Manual which was due to be released later in the year, but was postponed.
 On 6 April 2020 on his own record label BGP (Boy George Presents) he released the "Isolation" limited edition 2-track CD single including the title track and a new "Spatial Awareness Meets the Boy Uptown Dub" mix of the track "Clouds".
-In 2021, he was a guest on the BBC's Paul Weller – Live at the Barbican, joining Paul Weller and conductor Jules Buckley for a version of The Style Council's "You're the Best Thing".
-In September 2021, he became a judge on the Irish talent show The Big Deal.